Istria Croatia Travel Guide

 June to September conditions.

-Warmest sea temperatures and abundant sunshine.
+Warmest sea temperatures and plenty of sunshine.

 Peak crowds and highest prices.